vmware-tanzu/sonobuoy/README.md

 ## Prerequisites

 * Access to an up-and-running Kubernetes cluster.
-If you do not have a cluster, we recommend following the [AWS Quickstart for Kubernetes][quickstart] instructions.
+If you do not have a cluster, we recommend either:
+  * following the [AWS Quickstart for Kubernetes][quickstart] instructions.
+  * setting up a local cluster using [KinD][kind]

 * An admin `kubeconfig` file, and the KUBECONFIG environment variable set.